-Learning to Live Together can be used for children and young people from 12 to 18, coming from different religions and cultures.
+Learning to Live Together can be used with children and young people from 12 to 18, coming from different religions and cultures.
 The users can adapt it according to the context, the needs, the maturity of the children, and other aspects.
-It can be implemented in various contexts in formal, non formal or informal settings.
+It can be implemented in various contexts in formal, non-formal or informal settings.

 Learning to Live Together is built in two modules, "Understanding Self and Others" and "Transforming the World together".
 It is based on four ethical values: respect, empathy, responsibility and reconciliation.
 The learning process focuses on methodologies based on experience, cooperation, problem solving, discussions and introspection.